North River Tunnels: Portals

-Manhattan Bound Tunnel that goes under the river into New York City's Penn Station in March 2023.
+Manhattan Bound Tunnel on the North Bergen side that goes under the Hudson River into New York City's Penn Station in March 2023.
 After 9/11, security cameras were installed by the portals.

 The west portals are in North Bergen, at the west edge of the New Jersey Palisades near the east end of Route 3 at U.S. Route 1/9.
 They run beneath North Bergen, Union City, and Weehawken, to the east portals at the east edge of 10th Avenue at 32nd Street in Manhattan.
 When the top of the Weehawken Shaft was covered is a mystery; the two tracks may have remained open to the sky until catenary was added circa 1932.
 The two portals on the Manhattan side fanned out into 21 tracks just east of 10th Avenue, serving the platforms at Penn Station.
 450 West 33rd Street (now Five Manhattan West), on the east side of 10th Avenue, was built above the east portals in 1969.

 The two tubes are mostly straight and are 37 ft apart.
 There are cross-passages spaced every 300 ft.
 At the Manhattan end, each tube splits into several tracks.

-Capacity and useful life
+Capacity

 The North River Tunnels allow a maximum of 24 crossings per hour each way.
 Since 2003, the tunnels have operated near capacity during peak hours.
 The number of NJ Transit weekday trains through the North River Tunnels increased from 147 in 1976 to 438 in 2010.
 Trains ordinarily travel west (to New Jersey) through the north tube and east through the south.
 During the busiest hour of morning rush, about 24 trains are scheduled through the south tube, and the same number travel through the north tube in the afternoon.

 The tubes run parallel to each other underneath the river; their centers are separated by 37 ft.
 The two tracks fan out to 21 tracks just west of Penn Station.

+In 2001, Verizon Wireless service was implemented in the tunnels.

 Expansion and restoration proposals

+Inside the Manhattan-bound tube that goes under several cities and towns in New Jersey and then under the river into New York Penn Station.
+Date Unknown.

 Beginning in the 1990s several proposals were developed to build additional tunnels under the Hudson, both to add capacity for Northeast Corridor traffic and to allow repairs to be made to the existing deteriorated tunnels.
 A plan to repair the tunnels and add new tubes was approved in 2021.